-Language anticipation is essential for language processing (e.g., Federmeier, 2007; Wicha et al., 2003), and thus comprehension.
-While monolingual speakers generate predictions constantly, it requires time to acquire an L2 and develop the ability to generate predictions in that L2 (Lew-Williams & Fernald, 2010; Sagarra & Casillas, 2018).
+Language anticipation is essential for language processing (e.g., Federmeier, 2007; Wicha et al., 2003).
+Ability to process sounds, words, grammatical structures correctly results in better comprehension.
+While monolingual speakers generate predictions constantly (e.g., Huettig & Janse, 2016; Söderström, Horne & Roll, 2017), it requires time to acquire an L2 and develop the ability to generate predictions in that L2 (e.g., Lew-Williams & Fernald, 2010; Sagarra & Casillas, 2018).
 Two types of models have been proposed with mechanisms that account for acquisition and learning of a (second) language.
 Models that prioritize domain-general learning mechanisms posit that different brain domains are connected to each other, such that the acquisition of a skill in one of them may influence learning of unrelated skills.
-This influence, or transfer, takes place because and to the extent that the skills depend on domains that share common features (E. L. Thorndike, 1901) and cognitive elements (Anderson, 1990), in the form of perceptual and conceptual information (Singley & Anderson, 1989).
-In learning settings, transfer that occurs between two closely related domains is called near-transfer; when transfer occurs between distant domains, it is far-transfer (Mestre, 2006).
+This influence, or transfer, takes place because and to the extent that the skills depend on domains that share common features (Thorndike, 1901) and cognitive elements (Anderson, 1990), in the form of perceptual and conceptual information (Singley & Anderson, 1989).
+In learning settings, transfer that occurs between two closely related domains is called near-transfer, like between calculus and arithmetic; when transfer occurs between distant domains, it is far-transfer, like between math and geography (Mestre, 2006).
 In models in which domain-specific learning mechanisms are more relevant, brain domains are independent and unrelated to each other.
-In addition, the more developed a skill is, the more domain-specific the features will be, reducing the likelihood of transfer (Ericsson & Charness, 1994; Gobet, 2015).
+The more developed a skill is, the more domain-specific the features will be, reducing the likelihood of transfer (Ericsson & Charness, 1994; Gobet, 2015).
 In consequence, improvement of skills in a brain domain will have little to no influence in other domains.
-Learning of a language is likely to be determined by domain-general and domain-specific mechanism.
+While domain-general and domain-specific learning models focus on different mechanisms, learning of a language is likely to be determined by both types of mechanisms.
 The question is, where the transition lies.

 Most research has traditionally focus on language-specific mechanisms.
 However, some scholars have recently started to highlight the need for a more holistic view of language in research (Ellis, 2019; Ryskin, Levy, & Fedorenko, 2020).
 For these scholars, language learning investigation should include the usages, the contents, the participants, and the contexts (Ellis, 2019).
 When we consider the participants, we are not only considering social factors such as socioeconomic status or when they started to learn a new language.
 We should also consider the characteristics of that individual that extend beyond language, the cognitive capacities and the cognitive abilities.

 Some cognitive investigations have included executive control as factors for language acquisition and processing, in the form of attention (Darcy, Mora, & Daidone, 2014), inhibitory control (Giezen, Blumenfeld, Shook, Marian, & Emmorey, 2015; Mercier, Pivneva, & Titone, 2014), and especially, working memory (e.g., Huettig & Janse, 2015; Linck & Weiss, 2015; Smith-Spark & Fisk, 2007).
-A large body of research has also focused on the enhancement of these domain-general mechanisms through training of domain-specific skills (e.g., chess, music, for reviews, see F. Gobet (2017); Simons (2016); Strobach (2016)).
+Enhancement of these domain-general mechanisms has been researched through training of domain-specific skills (e.g., chess, music, for reviews, see Gobet, 2017; Simons, 2016; Strobach, 2016).
 The idea behind this training is that training domain-specific skills may result in positive far-transfer to domain-general mechanisms, such as working memory (Taatgen, 2016).
-A question that arises is whether transfer could be even farther-reaching, such that enhancement of domain-general mechanisms in turn affects skills in other domains.
+An issue that arises is whether transfer could be even farther-reaching, such that enhancement of domain-general mechanisms through domain-specific skills in turn affects specific skills to other domains, or even, whether domain-specific skills can affect directly specific skills in other domains, without necessarily having domain-general mechanisms as a transition.